 The Cine Bird is an invisible 360 camera drone that defies explanation with excellent handling despite its modest specifications.
-Here is a sample video:
+This is a review of the analog version.
+For a review of the digital version, see here.

 - Dry weight (with GoPro MAX mount): 189.5 grams